-- The student must have actively participated in the completion of projects and events. - The student must have completed and handed in all of the mandatory assignments and activities for the individual core areas. - The report must fulfil the form requirements described in the 'Guide to report writing', which can be found on EASV's official platform. - The project must be handed in and uploaded to a server on time, as described in the project's basis description.
+- The student must have actively participated in the completion of projects and events including attendance and participation in regular lectures according to the schedule at EASV Sharepoint. - The student must have completed and handed in all of the mandatory assignments and activities for the individual core areas. - The report must fulfil the form requirements described in the 'Guide to report writing', which can be found on EASV's official platform. - The project must be handed in and uploaded on time, as described in the project's basis description.